iCliniq Logo

 Welcome to icliniq.com.

 Acid reflux can cause breathlessness and waking up from sleep at night.
-Some might feel and describe heartburns, but others may not actually feel the burning sensation.
-The symptoms can be worsened by stress, anxiety and panic attacks.
+Some might feel and describe heartburn, but others may not actually feel the burning sensation.
+The symptoms can be worsened by stress, anxiety ,and panic attacks.

-My recommendations are an endoscopy procedure called gastroscopy will help to check for any weakness in the valve at the lower end of the food pipe (gullet or esophagus) and to directly visualize any evidence of inflammation there that is reflux esophagitis.
+My recommendations are that an endoscopy procedure called gastroscopy will help to check for any weakness in the valve at the lower end of the food pipe (gullet or esophagus) and to directly visualize any evidence of inflammation there which is reflux esophagitis.

-Following the above test, you may require a 24 hour pH monitoring study and a manometry test to confirm that acid is refluxing back whenever you have symptoms and that there is no problem with motility of the gullet.
+Following the above test, you may require a 24-hour pH monitoring study and a manometry test to confirm that acid is refluxing back whenever you have symptoms and that there is no problem with the motility of the gullet.

 I agree with you that I would not continue on Perinorm CD (Metoclopramide).
 I tend to give it only for nausea or vomiting.

-• Nexpro (Esomeprazole) 40 mg is best taken once daily in empty stomach in the morning.
-If despite this symptoms persist, it can be taken twice daily before food that is before breakfast and the other before dinner at night.
+• Nexpro (Esomeprazole) 40 mg is best taken once daily on an empty stomach in the morning.
+If despite these symptoms persist, it can be taken twice daily before food, that is, before breakfast and the other before dinner at night.

 • You can take Topcid (Famotidine) 40 mg at bedtime to prevent symptoms at night.

-• Avoid large, high fat meals.
+• Avoid large, high-fat meals.
 Avoid late evening snacks or eating before bed.
-Avoid lying flat after eating; try sitting up for at least two hours after finishing a meal and sleep on your left side.
+Avoid lying flat after eating; try sitting up for at least two hours after finishing a meal and sleeping on your left side.

 • Try light walking for 15 to 30 minutes following a meal.
 Try chewing non-mint type chewing gum for 30 minutes following a meal.